pivotal-jack-moon/gpdb-for-k8s/README.md

-## How to install and configure greenplum for kubenetest onto minikube in CentOS 7.x
+## How to install and configure GPDB for kubenetes onto minikube in CentOS 7.x

 Insgtall KVM Hypervisor supported and docker for minikube
 ~~~